CET Prague Study Abroad

 Living Like a Local

 Local Roommates.
 Czech students live in your apartment building to help you acclimate to life in a new country.
 They also organize regular activities—or “Czechtivities” as they are lovingly called on site—so you can explore Czech culture or the city itself.
-You might go for a countryside hike, head to the opera, or explore a museum.
+You might explore a nearby town, attend a sporting event, or go out for a hike.
 Learn more about living with a local roommate.

 Eating in Prague.
 For meals, take advantage of the exceptional and affordable food scene in Prague.
-Try out Czech favorites like chlebíčky (open face sandwich with unique ingredients) and smažený sýr (fried cheese with potatoes and tartar sauce).
+Try out Czech favorites like chlebíčky (open-face sandwich with unique ingredients) and smažený sýr (fried cheese with potatoes and tartar sauce).
 Grab a treat at one of the city’s farmers markets.
 Ready for a home-cooked meal?
-Grab ingredients at the grocery store and have a night in with your roommates.
+Grab ingredients at the grocery store and have a “family meal” at your apartment.
 Learn more about accommodating your dietary needs in Prague.

 Life in Prague

 Enjoy living in the “world’s most beautiful city” as named by TimeOut magazine in 2021.
 Roam the streets and find your favorite view.
-Become a regular at your favorite neighborhood spots.
+Make the most of a sunny day at Náplavka—a riverside path where docked boats serve up food and drink.
 See a world-class play at one of the city’s many beautiful theaters.
 Soak up the perks of living in one of the world’s greenest cities by reading in the park.
 On your Fridays off, get lost in the winding streets of the Jewish Quarter, museum hop from the National Gallery to the DOX Center for Contemporary Art, then unwind at a cozy café.
-Prague has a little something for everybody.

 Experience the Czech Republic with CET